britishdan/greeting-tdd-tutorial/part-1.md

 We want our test to read:
 _Given a running web server, when a GET request is made to the `/greeting` route, the web server should respond with a 200 HTTP status code._
-So let's create a Specs2 test class in our E2E test file.

 ### Given
+Let's create a Specs2 test class in our E2E test file.

 **/src/e2e/scala/com/wix/GreeterServerE2ETest.scala**
 ```scala